Direkt zum Inhalt springen

 trans/ inter/ non-binary gender identity

-trans is an umbrella term used to describe a characteristic of various people who do not identify with the gender assigned to them at birth.
-Transgender people are, for example, trans women (women whose sex entry at birth was male). trans men (men whose civil status entry at birth was female), but also people who do not want (to be) gendered.
+trans is a generic term that describes a characteristic of various people who do not identify with the gender assigned to them at birth.
+Transgender people are, for example, trans women (women whose gender was male at birth). trans men (men whose civil registration was female at birth), but also people who do not (want to) identify with their gender.

-The binary gender model anchored in society, which only recognizes male and female, disadvantages people who cannot or do not want to be clearly gendered and calls their existence into question.
+The binary gender model anchored in society, which only recognizes male and female, disadvantages people who cannot or do not want to clearly identify with their gender and calls their existence into question.
 It leads to the exclusion of those people whose gender, gender identity or gender expression does not correspond to social expectations and prevents them from freely developing their personality.

-At Ludwigshafen University, we want to provide an environment free of discrimination for everyone.
-For people who do not locate themselves in the binary model or other trans identities, we work to break down barriers.
-For one thing, there is an "All Gender Toilet" in Ernst-Boehe-Straße (room E 109, first floor of the Postbank building), and for another, the four legally required characteristics "male, female, diverse, no specification" are available when applying to the university.
+At Ludwigshafen University of Applied Sciences, we want to offer everyone a non-discriminatory environment.
+We are working to break down barriers for people who do not identify with the binary model or other trans identities.
+On the one hand, there is an "all gender toilet" in the C-building in Ernst-Boehe-Straße (room C-1.020), and on the other hand, the four legally required characteristics "male, female, diverse, not specified" are available when applying to the university.

 We would also like to support you with other questions and problems.
-If you are concerned, please feel free to contact us in confidence.
+If you are affected, please do not hesitate to contact us.

 Christiane Schweikart